simplenetes-io/simplenetes_io/docs/CICD.md

 ```

 ## Release from the Cluster/Management project repo pipelines
-The pro's are that we can separate access to the pod repo from access to the SSH keys and that we can release a number of pods simultaneously.
+The pros of this approach are that we can separate access to the Pod repo from access to the _SSH_ keys, and also that we can release a number of Pods simultaneously.

-The con's are that the pipelines need to be triggered in some way (manually) to be run when a new pod version has been pushed to the pod repo.
+The cons are that the pipelines need to be manually triggered in some way, expected to be run when a new Pod version has been pushed to the Pod repo.
-Also that we need to pull the new pod and possibly the cluster project if this is a management project, so it involves a few more steps to get it going.
+Another drawback is that we need to pull the new Pod and possibly the Cluster project if this is a management project, so it involves a few more steps to get it going.

+### Example release from Cluster or Management Project repository
-The process for Cluster Project and Management Project are almost the same, we'll see the cluster project here:
+The process for Cluster Project and Management Project are almost the same.
+We cover the Cluster project case below:
 ```sh
 set -e